-Just because we may be ready for winter by the time December arrives doesn’t mean our outdoor plants and shrubs are!
+Just because we may be ready for winter by December doesn’t mean our outdoor plants and shrubs are!

 During the cooler autumn months until the ground freezes, hardy perennials like emerald arborvitae and holly shift from growing foliage to growing roots.
-During a dry fall such as we have just had, the ground can become parched.
+During a dry fall, the ground becomes parched.
 Harsh winds can dry out the soil even more.
 This can stunt the growth of root systems.

-Trees and shrubs that were added to your landscape this year are particularly susceptible to stress.
-To combat these negative effects, it is important that you continue to supplement with water.
+Trees and shrubs added to your landscape this season are particularly susceptible to stress.
+To combat these adverse effects, it is vital that you continue to supplement with water.